letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

 {
-  "type": "simpleHttps",
+  "type": "simpleHttp",
   "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ+PCt92wr+oA"
 }

 ~~~~~~~~~~

-A client responds to this Challenge by provisioning the nonce as a resource on the HTTPS server for the domain in question.
+A client responds to this Challenge by provisioning the token as a resource on the HTTP server for the domain in question.
 The path at which the resource is provisioned is determined by the client, but MUST begin with ".well-known/acme-challenge/".
 The content type of the resource MUST be "text/plain".
 The client returns the part of the path coming after that prefix in its Response message.

 type (required, string):
-: The string "simpleHttps"
+: The string "simpleHttp"

 path (required, string):
 : The string to be appended to the standard prefix ".well-known/acme-challenge/" in order to form the path at which the nonce resource is provisioned.
 The result of concatenating the prefix with this value MUST match the "path" production in the standard URI format {{RFC3986}}